wuboy0307/go-gpdb/README.md

 + Ensure you have completed all the [Prerequisite](https://github.com/pivotal-gss/go-gpdb#prerequisite) as mentioned on the [Prerequisite](https://github.com/pivotal-gss/go-gpdb#prerequisite) section above.
 + Download the latest version of the [datalab CLI](https://github.com/pivotal-gss/go-gpdb/releases/latest) and follow the steps mentioned on the [installation](https://github.com/pivotal-gss/go-gpdb/tree/master/datalab#installation) and [setup](https://github.com/pivotal-gss/go-gpdb/tree/master/datalab#setup) section to setup the datalab CLI
 + Provision the VM's using the steps mentioned [here](https://github.com/pivotal-gss/go-gpdb/tree/master/datalab#create)
-+ Once successfully provisioned, you can now start using the gpdb cli to download, install & manage gpdb softwares, refer the [example](https://github.com/pivotal-gss/go-gpdb/tree/master/gpdb#example) for more information
++ Once successfully provisioned, you can now start using the gpdb cli to download, install & manage gpdb software, refer the [example](https://github.com/pivotal-gss/go-gpdb/tree/master/gpdb#example) for more information. **NOTE:** gpdb cli is automaticalled installed on the provision VM's

 # Tools